datanav/docs/technical/superoffice-superoffice.rst

      - "string"

-SuperOffice Contact to Superoffice Person
+SuperOffice Contact to SuperOffice Person
 -----------------------------------------
-Before any synchronization can take place, a link between a SuperOffice Contact and a Superoffice Person must be established.
+Before any synchronization can take place, a link between a SuperOffice Contact and a SuperOffice Person must be established.

-A new Superoffice Person will be created from a SuperOffice Contact if it is connected to a SuperOffice Sale, or Quote that is synchronized into Superoffice.
+A new SuperOffice Person will be created from a SuperOffice Contact if it is connected to a SuperOffice Sale, or Quote that is synchronized into SuperOffice.

-Once a link between a SuperOffice Contact and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Contact and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Contact and a Superoffice Person:
+The following properties are synchronized between a SuperOffice Contact and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Contact Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type

-SuperOffice Person to Superoffice Contact
+SuperOffice Person to SuperOffice Contact
 -----------------------------------------
-Before any synchronization can take place, a link between a SuperOffice Person and a Superoffice Contact must be established.
+Before any synchronization can take place, a link between a SuperOffice Person and a SuperOffice Contact must be established.

-A new Superoffice Contact will be created from a SuperOffice Person if it is connected to a SuperOffice Sale, or Quote that is synchronized into Superoffice.
+A new SuperOffice Contact will be created from a SuperOffice Person if it is connected to a SuperOffice Sale, or Quote that is synchronized into SuperOffice.

-Once a link between a SuperOffice Person and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Person and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Person and a Superoffice Contact:
+The following properties are synchronized between a SuperOffice Person and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Person Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type

 SuperOffice Sale classification status to SuperOffice Quotealternative